ckeditor/ckeditor4-docs/docs/guide/dev/integration/vue/README.md

 </script>
 ```

-{@linkapi CKEDITOR.config All configuration} options can be changed this way.
+{@linkapi CKEDITOR.config All configuration options} can be changed this way.

 ### `tag-name`